Why Do You Need to Extend Your Nonimmigrant Status?

 K – As a fiancé of a U.S. citizen or dependent of a fiancé

 S – As an informant (and accompanying family) on terrorism or organized crime

-For the following categories of nonimmigrants, your employer should carefully read and file a Petition for Nonimmigrant Worker and
+For the following categories of nonimmigrants, your employer should carefully read and file a Petition for Nonimmigrant Worker and any supporting documentation:

 E – International Traders and Investors